albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 returns the root table of the VM.

-.. sq:function:: setroottable(table)

-sets the root table of the VM.
-And returns the previous root table.

 .. sq:function:: getconsttable()

 returns the const table of the VM.

-.. sq:function:: setconsttable(table)

-sets the const table of the VM; returns the previous const table.

 .. sq:function:: assert(exp, [message])